rossorilo/Portfolio/_portfolio/02-peacecorps.md

 ---

 Far from the comforts of home, serving in Peace Corps helped shape a well-rounded and informed worldview.
 I learned to recognize the power of collective efforts when implementing change.
-It also built personal resilience when placed in new and uncomfortable situations.
+It also built personal resilience when placed in unfamiliar situations.

 ## Project Management